Suzanne Bernert: Early life and career

 Bernert is from Detmold in Germany.
 Her mother Monika and father Michael, live in Lindau, Germany.
 When she was 19, she did a three-year acting course under Heidelotte Diehl in Berlin and is a trained ballet dancer.
 Bernert was main lead in the film Destined Hearts, with Indian filmmaker Anant Duseja in 2003, which was shot entirely in Dubai but never actually released.
+Debut on stage in AuGus Theater in Neu Ulm in Yasmina Reza's 3XLife in a lead character directed by Ralf Milde.
+Later in Mumbai she performed with her husband Akhil Mishra a play called Hello Spring.An adaptation of a Neil Simon Play.

 She moved to Mumbai in 2005.
-She can speak Hindi, Marathi and Bengali.
-Suzanne has worked in an array of television series (including Bengali and Marathi).
-She is also working in Bengali and Marathi films and serials.
+Apart from German, she can speak Hindi, Marathi and Bengali languages.
+Suzanne has worked in an array of film and television series ranging from Marathi and Bengali language industries.
 Bernert has worked opposite Aamir Khan in a Titan Watches ad.
 She promoted Jaipur tourism by acting in a short film titled Padharo India.
 Bernert was the first non-Indian to partake in a Lavani Celebrity Dance Show up to Semi Finals – Dholkichya talavar Reality Show RDP/Logical Thinkers as herself.